 Stan would continue to find success on the Web.com Tour, winning both the Nike Louisiana Open and the Nike Miami Valley Open in 1995.

-Stan was playing in a Web.com Tour event in North Carolina and staying at the home of former PGA TOUR pro Dillard Pruitt.
+Stan was playing in a Web.com Tour event in South Carolina and staying at the home of former PGA TOUR pro Dillard Pruitt.
 Haas, who lived nearby, visited the Pruitt home where he and Stan began discussing putting.
 This encounter was the catalyst that propelled Haas back into TOUR contention and launched Stan’s new role as a renowned short-game instructor.